Ryangwaite/AWS-SAA-C02-Course/README.md

 - Accepts containers and instructions you provide.
 It orchestrates where and how to run the containers.
 It is a managed container-based compute service.

-ECS runs into two modes: 1.
+ECS runs in two modes: 1.
 Using EC2; 2.
 Using Fargate.

 - ECS allows you to create a cluster.
   - Clusters are where containers run from.